5 Mistakes When Writing Swedish Leases

 1. Contravening the Law

-By far the most common and severe mistake we see is that contracts are written based on what has been agreed.
+By far the most common and severe mistake we see is that leases are written based on what has been agreed upon and not necessarily what the law dictates.
 The starting point is to understand the law and what flexibility you have in different areas.
-Of course, the laws do change all the time and there are precedences that come in to force continuously.
-It is difficult to keep up with these changes, or absorb all the information you need, unless you are in the business or specialise in this type of law.
+Of course, the laws do change all the time and there are precedences that are enacted continuously.
+It is difficult to keep up with these changes, or absorb all the information you need, unless you are in the business or specialize in this type of law.
 Another point is that in Sweden you have to be a licensed property broker in order to charge a fee for writing a rental agreement for someone else.
 Breaking this law can result in a fine or, in the worst cases, incarceration.

 2. Ambiguities in the Law

 Swedish rental law (Jordabalken, chapter 12, Link to Notisium) has traditionally focused on first hand rentals.
 However, there is a whole market with subleases that have been largely ignored.
 It is improving slightly through amendments and precedences, but there are still gaps.
 We see, landlords primarily, trying to write contracts or ask for things to be put in that could put them in very precarious situations.
 In Sweden you have three different forms of apartment ownership and they all have their own set of rules when it comes to renting them out.
 If a friend had one situation for his or her flat, it may not necessarily apply to yours.
 Owners of several apartments end up in a quagmire of challenges as the contractual status on each of the properties change as another comes up for re-rental.
 It is very confusing and a situation not for the faint of heart to even attempt to write contracts for.
-Sweden has a separate court system to review and settle disputes in rental relationships; it is called 'Hyresnämnden'.
-Most precedence comes out of this system.
-Some cases will be appealed to other courts, but there is a list of types of cases that cannot be appealed.
+If you should end up in court in a dispute, the court holds you as a landlord to higher scrutiny regarding the lease.
+If you have errors in your lease in one section, it can negatively effect the rest of your case.

 3. Getting poor advice